NigelCleland/raspberry_pi/README.md

 likely bonked itself again.
 Never fear, last time you did this you actually sorted your shit out and saved some of the steps you made.

+What it gives you:

+* Samba already set up
+* qbittorrent with daemon
+* git
+* python pip
+* tvnamer

 To use this:

 ```